rodrigolima7/hcq-covid19-research/README.md

 >
 > Also, please, news website links are not research.

-## Other Languages
+## Translations

-This document is also available in other languages.
+This document is available in two languages, so far.

 - [English - US](README.md)
 - [Português - BR (não ainda finalizado)](README.pt-br.md)